Sam Vaknin: Life

-After serving 11 months, Vaknin was released in 1996, and moved to Skopje, Republic of Macedonia (now North Macedonia).
+After serving 11 months, Vaknin was released in 1996, and moved to Skopje, Republic of Macedonia, now North Macedonia.
 He began to educate and engage with thousands of narcissists and their victims in internet discussion forums, videos, ebooks and his own website.
 In September 2025, his Youtube channel had 419,000 subscribers.
 His views have been solicited by the media.
 He is credited with greatly raising public awareness of NPD.

 He met Macedonian Lidija Rangelovska, and together they set up Narcissus Publications in 1997, which publishes Vaknin's work.
 His book, Malignant Self Love – Narcissism Revisited was published by the press in 1999.
 After five years together, the couple married.
+Vaknin has appeared in many documentary films about narcissism and NPD.
+In 2007, he appeared in the episode "Egomania" of the British Channel 4 documentary series Mania.

+In 2009, he was the subject of the Australian documentary, I, Psychopath, directed by Ian Walker.
+In the film, Vaknin underwent a psychological evaluation in which he met the criteria for psychopathy according to the Hare Psychopathy Checklist.
+He is filmed bullying and seeking to manipulate Walker, while showing detailed insight into both his actions and its negative emotional impact on the director.

+In 2013, he was interviewed in "Moi, narcissique et cruel" produced by RTS in Switzerland.
+In 2016, he appeared in the documentary How Narcissists Took Over the World produced by Vice Media.

-From 1998 and 2001, Vaknin wrote for the Central Europe Review about Balkans issues.
-Between 2001 and 2003, he was a Senior Business Correspondent for United Press International.
-He has also written for as well as for the Middle East Times.
+From 1998 and 2001, Vaknin wrote for the Central Europe Review about Balkans-related issues.
+Between 2001 and 2003, he was a senior business correspondent for United Press International.
+He has also written for the Middle East Times.
 From 1999 to 2001, Vaknin was the general manager of Capital Markets Institute, a company that advised Russian and Macedonian governments.
-He served an advisor and mentor to Macedonian Minister of Finance (and later prime minister) Nikola Gruevski., and they co-authored the book "Macedonian Economy on a Crossroads".
+He served an advisor and mentor to Macedonian Minister of Finance and later prime minister, Nikola Gruevski.
+They co-authored the book "Macedonian Economy on a Crossroads".
 Vaknin has written regularly for other publications, including from 2006 to 2013 for the online American Chronicle.

-Vaknin taught at Southern Federal University in Rostov Oblast, Russia between 2017–22, giving three lectures there on personality theory in psychology.
+Vaknin taught at Southern Federal University in Rostov Oblast, Russia between 2017 and 2022, giving three lectures there on personality theory in psychology.
 In 2024, he was appointed a visiting professor to the South East European University in Tetovo, North Macedonia.
 He also teaches courses in business studies and psychology at the Commonwealth Institute for Advanced Professional Studies (CIAPS).